Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

 - shift + "1": add +1 torque impulse on axis Z;
 - shift + "2": add -1 torque impulse on axis Z.

-<br>In the Rendering panel the player can watch a 3d rendering of the scene with all the players represented by cuboids.
+<br>In the <b>Rendering</b> panel the player can watch a 3d rendering of the scene with all the players represented by cuboids.
 The origin of axes is marked with a yellow sphere and the edges of the world are outlined by white lines.
 The 3d rendering is powered by [three.js library](http://mrdoob.github.com/three.js/).

 The demo includes the following client-side technologies: